 - Pain management specialists who take an integrative approach

-Look for practitioners who understand the biopsychosocial model of pain and can work collaboratively with your other healthcare providers.
+Look for practitioners who understand the biopsychosocial model of pain and can work with your other healthcare providers.
+I’ve found that the best results come from professionals who don’t dismiss either the physical or psychological aspects of chronic pain.

 Frequently Asked Questions